GregHattJr/malt/ark/ini/lib/phoenix/readme.md

 * `footer`

-  Suport for three divs containing headings followed by paragraphs or lists of links.
+  Support for three divs containing headings followed by paragraphs or lists of links.
 Each div will be styled as a separate column of footer content.